jamienear/CoMP-MRS/README.md

 ### Open Questions

+- (Jan 10 GO) How does Bruker do the on-scanner processing?
+What are the coil combination amplitudes?
+How is the receiver gain applied?
+Any other scalings that we're missing?
 - (Jan 5 GO) Are the `fid` (combined and processed) data already eddy-current-corrected?
 There appears to be a parameter `EDC_OnOff` indicating this but it does not appear in all data.
 - (Jan 5 GO) For now, I'm applying the frequency shift (corresponding to the difference between FrqRef and FrqWork) to the *water-suppressed* data (PV-360 only) or to the ref data (if not PV-360), but I'm not confident that this is correct.
 - (Jan 5 GO) Is cutting off the number of points indicated in GRPDLY really sufficient?
 When I look at the FIDs, I frequently find that the top of the echo appears slightly after that chop-off point